rustielin/Blockchain-Notes/note1.md

-Bitcoin History: From the Cypherpunk Movement to JPMorgan Chase {#bitcoin-history-from-the-cypherpunk-movement-to-jpmorgan-chase .unnumbered}
+Bitcoin History: From the Cypherpunk Movement to JPMorgan Chase
 ===============================================================

 Over the years, Bitcoin demonstrated its unique prowess as a currency,